 - Register their vehicle through ParkingWeb.

 - Register their OrgSync account and choose clubs to join.

 - Sign up for PantherAlert, Georgia State's emergency text messaging system.

 - Link their Georgia State PantherMail student email account to an account that they check regularly (such as gmail or hotmail).

 - Plan to attend Freshman Convocation in August.

-Students attending the Freshman Overnight will need to bring an overnight bag with a few essential items.
-Residence hall rooms will have bed linens, but don't forget to pack the following:
+Students attending the Freshman Overnight will need to bring an overnight bag with any essential items.
+Don't forget to pack the following:

 - Toiletries (toothbrush, toothpaste, deodorant, shampoo, soap)

 - Bedding materials (XL Twin sheets, pillow, blanket)

 - Change of clothes for the following day